-The 2015 Hill Country Jazz Festival will be held on Saturday, Februrary 7, featuring jazz trombone legend Conrad Herwig.
-Mr. Herwig will give a clinic at 5 p.m. and perform immediately afterward with the Texas State University Jazz Ensemble, under the direction of Dr. Russell Haight.
+The 2015 Hill Country Jazz Festival will be held on Saturday, Februrary 7, featuring jazz saxophone legend Ralph Bowen.
+Mr. Bowen will give a clinic at 5 p.m. and perform immediately afterward with the Texas State University Jazz Ensemble, under the direction of Dr. Russell Haight.
 (Due to unforeseen factors, trombonist Conrad Herwig had to withdraw from performing this year.)

 The 2015 Eddie Durham Celebration will be held on Friday, February 6, in the Performing Arts Center Recital Hall.
-This year's celebration will feature a lecture by NEA Jazz Master Doug Morgenstern on Durham's pioneering contributions to jazz and a performance with an all-star big band featuring tenor saxophonist Doug Lawrence of the Count Basie Orchestra and jazz trombone legend Conrad Herwig.
+This year's celebration will feature a lecture by NEA Jazz Master Doug Morgenstern on Durham's pioneering contributions to jazz and a performance with an all-star big band featuring tenor saxophonist Doug Lawrence of the Count Basie Orchestra and jazz saxophone legend Ralph Bowen.

 The Jazz Studies area is pleased to announce the addition of the Master's in Jazz Performance to our degree offerings.
 Click here for more information.